Crestview Attorneys for Fleeing or Eluding Law Enforcement

 The following lists just a couple areas we will explore:

-- From day one, I will be getting ready for trial because the State needs to know that you aren’t going to just take the first plea deal they offer you, which will most likely include a felony conviction and a jail sentence.
+- From day one, we will prepare for trial because the State needs to know that you aren’t going to just take the first plea deal they offer you, which will most likely include a felony conviction and a jail sentence.

 Click here to learn more about our Crestview felony traffic offense practice.